slyos/cbatticon/README.md

 COMMAND LINE ARGUMENTS
 ----------------------
 Most of these are available by typing in ./cbatticon -h

-	-c Caution battery level(Default: 25%)
+	-c Caution battery level Default: 25%
-	-l Low battery level (Default: 50%)
+	-l Low battery level 	 Default: 50%
-	-g Good battery level (Default: 75%)
+	-g Good battery level 	 Default: 75%

 If caution is greater than any other value, the other values will not be shown.

--w Warning notification level(Default: 40%)
+	-w Warning notification level Default: 40%

--n Disable ALL notifications(warning,(un)plugged, etc.)
+	-n Disable ALL notifications

 For the next two arguments,  0 means always on:
 	-t Number of milliseconds to display regular notifications(Default: 5000) -r Number of milliseconds to display warning notifications(Default: 0, always on)

--i path to icons(will use current icon theme if not specified)
-	Path must have the trailing / at the end of the path.
+	-i path to icons(will use current icon theme if not specified) Path must have the trailing / at the end of the path.
 		In the directory these files must be present:

 			battery-full-charged.png

 			battery-caution.png
 			battery-low.png
 			battery-good.png
 			battery-full.png

 			battery-caution-charging.png
 			battery-low-charing.png
 			battery-good-charging.png
 			battery-full.png